3D scanning solutions

 Mac, Windows

 This cloud-based CAD solution, created by Autodesk itself, is well-suited for beginners.
-Available via an affordable monthly or yearly subscription, Fusion 360 is a full-featured CAD/CAM/CAE solution that has been especially popular among small businesses and consultancies.
+Available via an affordable monthly or yearly subscription, Autodesk Fusion is a full-featured CAD/CAM/CAE solution that has been especially popular among small businesses and consultancies.

 Users report that its capabilities and toolsets are geared more towards geometric parts rather than organic shapes, as it’s lacking several complex parametric modeling tools that can be decisive for many more advanced projects.